Propaganda film

 The Why We Fight series depicts the Nazi propaganda machine.

 A propaganda film is a film that involves some form of propaganda.
-Propaganda films spread and promote certain ideas that are usually religious, political, or cultural in nature.
+Propaganda films spread and promote causes, factual or realistic or not, that may be religious, political, or cultural in nature.
 A propaganda film is made with the intent that the viewer will adopt the position promoted by the propagator and eventually take action towards making those ideas widely accepted.
 Propaganda films are popular mediums of propaganda due to their ability to easily reach a large audience in a short amount of time.
-They are also able to come in a variety of film types such as documentary, non-fiction, and newsreel, making it even easier to provide subjective content that may be deliberately misleading.
+They are also able to come in a variety of film types, such as documentary, non-fiction, and newsreel, making it even easier to provide subjective content that may be deliberately misleading.

-Propaganda is the ability "to produce and spread fertile messages that, once sown, will germinate in large human cultures".
-However, in the 20th century, a "new" propaganda emerged, which revolved around political organizations and their need to communicate messages that would "sway relevant groups of people in order to accommodate their agendas".
+Propaganda is the ability "to produce and spread fertile messages that, once sown, will germinate in large human cultures."
+However, in the 20th century, a "new" propaganda emerged, which revolved around political organizations and their need to communicate messages that would "sway relevant groups of people in order to accommodate their agendas."
 First developed by the Lumiere brothers in 1896, film provided a unique means of accessing large audiences at once.
 Film was the first universal mass medium in that it could simultaneously influence viewers as individuals and members of a crowd, which led to it quickly becoming a tool for governments and non-state organizations to project a desired ideological message.
 As Nancy Snow stated in her book, Information War: American Propaganda, Free Speech and Opinion Control Since 9-11, propaganda "begins where critical thinking ends."

 Tools used in propaganda film

-Film is a unique medium that reproduces images, movement, and sound in a lifelike manner as it fuses meaning with evolvement as time passes in the story depicted.
+Film is a unique medium that reproduces images, movement, and sound in a lifelike manner as it fuses meaning with involvement as time passes in the story depicted.
 Unlike many other art forms, film produces a sense of immediacy.
-Film's ability to create the illusion of life and reality, allows for it be used as a medium to present alternative ideas or realities making it easy for the viewer to perceive this as an accurate depiction of life.
+Film's ability to create the illusion of life and reality allows for it to be used as a medium to present alternative ideas or realities, making it easy for the viewer to perceive this as an accurate depiction of life.

-Some film academics have noted film's great illusory abilities.
-Dziga Vertov claimed in his 1924 manifesto, "The Birth of Kino-Eye" that "the cinema-eye is cinema-truth".
-To paraphrase Hilmar Hoffmann, this means that in film, only what the camera 'sees' exists, and the viewer, lacking alternative perspectives, conventionally takes the image for reality.
+Some film academics have noted film's illusory abilities.
+Dziga Vertov claimed in his 1924 manifesto, "The Birth of Kino-Eye," that "the cinema-eye is cinema-truth."
+To paraphrase Hilmar Hoffmann, this means that in film, only what the camera 'sees' exists, and the viewer, lacking alternative perspectives, conventionally takes the image as reality.